China, Taiwan to seek cooperation as heads of ruling parties meet

+SHANGHAI (Reuters) - (This story correct time frame to 6 years not 60 years in the May 1 story.)

-SHANGHAI, May 3 (Reuters) - The leader of Taiwan’s Nationalist Party will sit down with Chinese President Xi Jinping in Beijing on Monday in the first meeting between the heads of the ruling parties in the two rival states in more than 60 years.
+The leader of Taiwan’s Nationalist Party will sit down with Chinese President Xi Jinping in Beijing on Monday in the first meeting between the heads of the ruling parties in the two rival states in 6 years.

-Xi, as head of China’s ruling Communist Party, will host Taiwan’s Chu in the first meeting of its kind since defeated Nationalist forces fled to Taiwan at the end of the Chinese civil war in 1949.
+Xi, as head of China’s ruling Communist Party, will host Taiwan’s Eric Chu, whose Nationalists fled to Taiwan at the end of the Chinese civil war in 1949.

 Chu told an opening ceremony in Shanghai on Sunday cross-strait ties must be addressed with a positive attitude.